 Action Responsible Department Timeframe Frequency Performance Indicator 1.1 Disability Awareness training is provided to all Council staff as mandatory training.
-Organisational Development Short term Ongoing Percentage of staff and Councillors who have completed the training; target of 100% completion rate
+Organisational Development Short term - Year 1 Ongoing Percentage of staff and Councillors who have completed the training; target of 100% completion rate

-Action Responsible Department Timeframe Frequency Performance Indicator 1.2 Council documents online are available in accessible word Communications Long term Ongoing Provide critical staff with training on accessible documents. format.
+Action Responsible Department Timeframe Frequency Performance Indicator 1.2 Council documents online are available in accessible word Communications Long term - Year 4+ Ongoing Provide critical staff with training on accessible documents. format.
 Website guidelines include a requirement that all Council documents be available in accessible format upon request.
-1.3 Deliver accessible communication training and tools Diversity and Inclusion Committee / Health Medium term Ongoing Deliver at least one accessible communication training to staff for staff and Wellbeing / Communications Develop accessible communication tip sheet for staff Develop tools and templates for staff to ensure accessibility standards are met.
+1.3 Provide Council documents produced in a variety of accessible formats Communications Long term - Year 4+ Annual Key Council documents will be published in a variety of evidence based accessible formats 1.4 Deliver accessible communication training and tools Diversity and Inclusion Committee / Health Medium term - Year Ongoing Deliver at least one accessible communication training to staff for staff for staff and Wellbeing / 2-3 Communications Develop accessible communication tip sheet for staff Develop tools and templates for staff to ensure accessibility standards are met.

-Action Responsible Department Timeframe Frequency Performance Indicator 1.4 Council's websites include information about the accessible features of all Council owned and managed public facilities with a priority focus on: Creative Communities / Design and Place / Sport and Recreation / Facilities Long term Ongoing Information is listed on website and is reviewed and updated by relevant department areas as required.
-Playspaces, walking trails and other recreation facilities Cultural venues and public facilities Public toilets and accessible toilets 1.5 Improve access to information for people with disabilties and their Early and Middle Years / Youth / Healthy Ageing Medium term Ongoing Information shared is in an accessible format; brochures, website, newsletters. unpaid carers that enables them to make informed decisions about their lives.
+Action Responsible Department Timeframe Frequency Performance Indicator 1.5 Council's websites include information about the accessible features of all Council owned and managed public facilities with a priority focus on: Creative Communities / Design and Place / Sport and Recreation / Facilities Long term - Year 4+ Ongoing Information is listed on website and is reviewed and updated by relevant department areas as required. • Playspaces, walking trails and other recreation facilities Cultural venues and public facilities Public toilets and accessible toilets 1.6 Improve access to information for people with disabilties and their Early and Middle Years / Youth / Healthy Ageing Medium term - Year Ongoing Information shared is in an accessible format; brochures, website, newsletters. unpaid carers that enables them to make informed decisions about their lives.
 Accessible communication training is delivered to staff.
 Deliver Quarterly Vitality Newsletter.

-Action Responsible Department Timeframe Frequency Performance Indicator 1.6 Explore feasibility of establishing a Yarra Ranges Accessibility Map for inclusion on Council's website.
-Health and Wellbeing Long term Annual Explore funding to undertake feasibility of establishing Yarra Ranges Accessibility Map.
-1.7 Increase accessibility of Self- service Digital Planning Enquiry Portal Building and Planning Short term Ongoing Delivery of Self-Service Digital enquiry Portals, guiding enquiries for development proposal online.
+Action Responsible Department Timeframe Frequency Performance Indicator 1.7 Establish a Yarra Ranges Accessibility Map for inclusion on Council's website.
+Health and Wellbeing Long term - Year 4+ Annual Establish Yarra Ranges Accessibility Map.
+1.8 Increase accessibility of Self- service Digital Planning Enquiry Portal Building and Planning Short term - Year 1 Ongoing Delivery of Self-Service Digital enquiry Portals, guiding enquiries for development proposal online.
 Review and consider customer insights to improve accessibility and user access.
-1.8 Include intersectional imagery in all Council publications or Communications Short term Ongoing Council publications and campaigns include intersectional images campaigns including people with disabilities and/or unpaid carers.
+1.9 Include intersectional imagery in all Council publications or Communications Short term - Year 1 Ongoing Council publications and campaigns include intersectional images campaigns including people with disabilities and/or unpaid carers.
 Council has a Library of images featuring local people with disabilities and unpaid carers.

-Action Responsible Department Timeframe Frequency Performance Indicator 1.9 A variety of communication tools are available at Community Customer Experience Long term On-going A variety of communication tools are available.
-Links to support an improved customer experience for people with disability and unpaid carers. improved Information Technology ce for people Customer experience staff receive training in how to use tools effectively.
+Action Responsible Department Timeframe Frequency Performance Indicator 1.10 A variety of communication tools are available at Community Links and online to support an improved customer experience for people with disability and unpaid Customer Experience Information Technology Long term - Year 4+ On-going A variety of communication tools are available in person and online.
+Customer experience staff receive training in how to use tools effectively. carers.
 Positive customer experience recorded.
-1.10 People with disabilities and unpaid carers are included at all stages of Emergency Emergency Management Medium term Ongoing Workshops are held to include people with disabilities and unpaid carers in emergency planning and preparedness Management planning and delivery.
+1.11 People with disabilities and unpaid carers are included at all stages of Emergency Emergency Management Medium term - Year 2-3 Ongoing Workshops are held to include people with disabilities and unpaid carers in emergency planning and preparedness Management planning and delivery.
 Emergency Relief Centres are inclusive and accessible Information shared is in an accessible word format